-PM1.2 Sign Memorandum(s) of Understanding with international Christian higher education institutions.
-Complete Goal 2 Strengthen Teaching & Research The University will prioritize the development of innovative programs, pedagogy, research and practices that engage students, alumni and the community.
+PM1.2 Sign Memorandum(s) of Understanding with international Complete Christian higher education institutions.
+Goal 2 Strengthen Teaching & Research The University will prioritize the development of innovative programs, pedagogy, research and practices that engage students, alumni and the community.
 Priority I nitiatives P2.1 Develop a fresh articulation of the university's foundations curriculum and its relationship to the various degree programs.
-In progress P2.2 Launch five new academic programs that advance the university's mission and vision.
+December 2018 P2.2 Launch five new academic programs that advance the university's mission and vision.
 In progress P2.3 Establish an interdisciplinary Centre for Christian Thought and Action.
 The focus of this centre is to sustain, promote, and invite Christian philosophical and theological reflection within, upon, and across all university disciplines.
-In progress Expected d Outcomes E02.1 Greater student awareness of the significance and importance of the foundations curriculum in their area of study.
-April 2020 EO2.2a Students graduating with a 4-year Bachelor of Arts in Sociology degree.
+In progress Expected d Outcomes EO2.1 Greater student awareness of the significance and importance of the foundations curriculum in their area of study.
+April 2021 EO2.2a Students graduating with a 4-year Bachelor of Arts in Sociology degree.
 April 2020 EO2.2b Students graduating with a 4-year Bachelor of Kinesiology degree.
-April 2022 EO2.2c Students graduating with a 4-year Bachelor of Science in General Sciences' degree.
-April 2022 EO2.3 Organize and host an international conference on the Continental Philosophy of Religion and publish the conference proceedings in a peer-reviewed journal.
+April 2024 EO2.2c Students graduating with a 4-year Bachelor of Science in General Sciences' degree.
+April 2023 EO2.3 Organize and host an international conference on the Continental Philosophy of Religion and publish the conference proceedings in a peer-reviewed journal.
 Summer 2021 Performa ance Measures PM2.1 Implement a refreshed foundations curriculum that has well-defined student learning outcomes and that forms an integral part of the various degree programs.
-Sept 2018 PM2.2a Receive approval to offer a 4-Year Bachelor of Arts in Sociology degree.
-The Campus Alberta Quality Council has recommended this program proposal for approval to the Complete
+Sept 2019

-Ī Minister of Advanced Education.
-PM2.2b Receive approval to offer a 4-Year Bachelor of Kinesiology degree.
-The program proposal is anticipated to be submitted to the Department of Advanced Education in early Fall 2017 Sept 2019 PM2.2c Receive approval to offer a 4-year Bachelor of Science in General Sciences degree.
-The program proposal is anticipated to be submitted to the Department of Advanced Education late Fall 2017.
+PM2.2a Receive approval to offer a 4-Year Bachelor of Arts in Sociology degree.
+The Campus Alberta Quality Council has recommended this program proposal for approval to the Minister of Advanced Education.
+Approval has been received.
+Complete PM2.2b Receive approval to offer a 4-Year Bachelor of Kinesiology degree.
+The program proposal is anticipated to be submitted to the Department of Advanced Education in early Fall 2018 Sept 2019 PM2.2c Receive approval to offer a 4-year Bachelor of Science in General Sciences degree.
+The program proposal is anticipated to be submitted to the Department of Advanced Education in early Fall 2018.
 Sept 2019 PM2.3 Obtain successful Canada Research Chair nomination in Continental Philosophy of Religion.
 Dr. Neal DeRoo's nomination was approved in April 2017.
 Complete Goal 3 Equip student success The University will prioritize programs and practices that equip all learners to thrive through their academic career and a lifetime of active engagement in their communities.
 Priority I nitiatives P3.1 Establish an Academic Enrichment Centre to support students with a variety of academic needs and academic preparedness.
 In progress P3.2 Develop campus spaces that foster well-being, learning, and community engagement, both for residential students and commuting students.
-In progress Expected d Outcomes EO3.1a Develop baseline statistics and key performance indicators for student use of academic and personal support services.
+In progress P3.3 Develop and implement policy and procedures for Sexual Violence Prevention On-going Expected d Outcomes EO3.1a Develop baseline statistics and key performance indicators for student use of academic and personal support services.
 EO3.1b Target strategies for non-traditional, international and aboriginal students.
-In progress EO3.2 Increase use of the existing in the residence hall and in the academic buildings for the purposes of community building and learning collaboration.
-Complete Perform ance Measures PM3.1 Compile statistics on the use of academic and personal support services.
-April 2017 PM3.2 Survey the student population with respect to functionality of the residences and the academic building spaces for community building and collaborative learning.
-April 2017
+In progress